huntlovan/PHP_341/WDV_Final_Project/README.md

 - Mimi (inspiration for bakery theme)
 - PHP and MySQL communities

-- I used Claude Sonnet 4.5 to help with this README document, where documentation is its speciality.
+- I used Claude Sonnet 4.5 to help with this README document, where documentation is the specialty of this tool.
 - I plan to enhance this application with better user experiences, features, and lean architecture.
+- I hoope
 ---

 ## ✨ Features